Growth Autopilot: How it works

 Industry benchmarks

-Autopilot also uses category-level data to show how you compare to the industry average within a specific country.
-This data is anonymized and aggregated from Adapty’s own metrics, not tied to specific apps.
+Autopilot draws on anonymized data from 20,000 subscription apps tracked by Adapty to show how you compare to the category average within a specific country.
+The data is aggregated across the network and never tied to a specific app.

-For example, your conversion funnel might be compared against the average for apps in your category and country.
+For example, your conversion funnel and revenue per install are compared against the average for apps in your category and country.
 This helps you see if you’re underperforming, doing about average, or already ahead of the curve.

 Geographic market data

-Autopilot analyzes your top 5 markets by revenue (excluding your main country) to identify where regional pricing adjustments could unlock more revenue.
-For each market, it evaluates:
+Autopilot analyzes individual geographic markets — drawing on patterns across the 20,000-app Adapty network — to identify where regional pricing adjustments could unlock more revenue.
+For each country, it evaluates:

-- Conversion rate: How each country’s install-to-paid rate compares to your global average.
+- Conversion rate: How the install-to-paid rate compares to the global average.
 A higher rate may indicate room to increase prices; a lower rate may signal price sensitivity.

-You can act on these recommendations directly by adding them as geo-pricing rounds in your growth plan.
+You can act on these recommendations by creating A/B tests from the geo-pricing suggestions in your growth plan.

 How Autopilot decides what to recommend